Robotino04/FleetLang/README.md

 - if expressions
 - track definitions and references of variables
 - tied to ^this^: warnings for unused functions/variables
+- fix nested structs in glsl (mostly copy-paste from c)
+- use byval attributes for arrays and structs

 ### easy